vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 for a Trader Joe's trip in the early afternoon, leaving the later afternoon/evening open for other chores, while also fitting in a few time-sensitive day job items in the morning.

+## 2026-07-01: skipped all exercises

+On Wednesday 2026-07-01, I skipped all exercises.
+This was due to fatigue from the previous day, plus a packed schedule of stuff I needed to catch up on on the personal chores front due to the huge amount of day job work I did the previous day.